soumyadutta-cse/soumyadutta-cse.github.io/_pages/about.md

 <p>
 <span style="color:blue">
-<b>** There are several positions available for all levels of students in my group to conduct exciting and state-of-the-art research and projects on machine learning for visual computing, big data visual analytics, and data science. <u> If you are interested in working with me, please send me an email with your CV at soumyad [at] cse [dot] iitk [dot] ac [dot] in</u> </b> **
+** There are a few positions available in my group to conduct exciting and state-of-the-art research and projects on big data visual analytics, machine learning for visual computing,  and data science. <b>If you can devote a minimum of six months (preferably 1 year for doing something meaningful and publishable!), and are motivated to learn new concepts and have strong programming skills in C/C++ and Python, then <u> please send me an email with your CV at soumyad [at] cse [dot] iitk [dot] ac [dot] in</u></b>.
+Prior knowledge in data analysis, visualization, machine learning, statistics, and computer graphics will be beneficial.
+I apologies if I am not able to respond to your email as I get many requests for projects.
+I will try my best to get back to you as soon as I can. **
 </span>

+<p><u><b> <span style="color:blue">M.Tech./Ph.D. students who are interested in doing their thesis with me, please write a paragraph stating your background and your research interests along with your CV.</span></b></u></p>
 </p>

 </div>

 ## Education